 Night of the Eagle, AKA Burn, Witch, Burn!
 (1962)

-Satanic Sommelier: Newcastle beer.
+Satanic Sommelier: Newcastle or Guinness beer.
 Something of a classic of it’s time.
 When a British professor (Peter Wyngarde) ties his success to his wife’s (Janet Blair) black magic, he destroys her voodoo kit.

 Some people never learn.